-In Figure 6 we plot the cumulative proportion of images within the classification error rate in non-shadow areas as red dashed lines.
+In Fig. 6 we plot the cumulative proportion of images within the classification error rate in non-shadow areas as red dashed lines.
 As can be seen from this figure, the majority of images have low error rate in non-shadow areas.
 The classification error rate in non-shadow areas is commonly referred to as False Positive Rate.
 We present results in terms of the classification error in shadow areas with blue dashed lines .
-As can be seen, for around 78% of the images in UIUC less than 15% of the shadow pixels are miss-classified.
-Whereas for UCF, 74% of the images have less than 15% shadow pixels miss-classified.
+As can be seen, for around 78 percent of the images in UIUC less than 15 percent of the shadow pixels are miss-classified.
+Whereas for UCF, 74 percent of the images have less than 15 percent shadow pixels missclassified.
 The classification error rate in shadow areas is commonly referred to as False Negative Rate.